 As you start out as a pharmacy professional our learning programmes can equip you to demonstrate your competence to offer new services in the community.
-Our programmes can also help you extend your clinical knowledge and confidence if you provide pharmacy services in a secondary care setting.
-We facilitate workshops and events throughout the country to encourage you to learn as part of a team and to network with colleagues.
+Our programmes can also help you extend your clinical knowledge and confidence if you provide pharmacy services in a primary care or secondary care setting.
+We facilitate online and face-to-face workshops and events to encourage you to learn as part of a team and to network with colleagues.
+We have self-directed online learning to use around your work and personal commitments.
 We also have a series of guides to support you in your personal development.

-If you work in London, Kent, Surrey or Sussex then you may also be interested in undertaking training in accuracy checking.
+If you work in a hospital, then you may be interested in undertaking training in accuracy checking.
+Health Education England provide funding for pharmacy technicians who work in an NHS hospital in the North of England or in London and the Southeast of England.
 You can find further details of the programme on the ACPT web page.

 Engage with your peers and our tutors on the CPPE pharmacy technicians Facebook page.
 Or via our dedicated Twitter account @CppeTechnicians.

 Online courses held over a number of weeks, supported by a CPPE tutor

 Programmes for hospital and primary care pharmacy teams